Ethos and aims

 English Language analyses and explores the fascinating mechanics of the written and spoken word, examining how language is constructed, and how it is adapted and manipulated for audience, context and purpose.
 We study a variety of spoken and written texts, focusing on the workings of language on a word, sentence and whole text level.

 The course has been thoroughly resourced with a wide range of films for students to further their knowledge of actors, directors, producers and auteurs.
+A comprehensive list of essential viewing and enrichment viewing is shared with students to deepen their understanding of cinema.
 Furthermore, we have provided students with the tools to make their own films: cameras, tripods, laptops and editing software.